ace-subido/ace-subido.github.com/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 #### Balikan

 A simple bookmarking service that lets you make your own link aggregator out of your bookmarks.
 Save links into your own archive.
 They get scraped so even if the website goes down you have a personal copy of the web page.
 Organize them into reading lists.
 Share reading lists to your friends, family and officemates.
 Spotify for your bookmarks.
 Also worked on this with Eric.

 Status: Beta stage.
 Got 5 users to test it.
 Went into a revamp after feedback, halted it because I got busy with work.

 #### Game Knights

 Minimalistic leaderboards for those who host Game Nights.
 Snap a photo of the winner for that nights' game night, type in the game that he played, write a short description about how he won and how many points.
 Revenue model?
 Get game publishers to advertise.
-Provide "Pro accounts" for board game pubs and card game/hobby shops.
+Provide "Pro accounts" for board game pubs and card game/hobby shops such as Ludo, Neutral Grounds and the like.

 #### yrsay

 Pay what you want for digital goods.
 Upload your song, art, software, ebook and get a link.
 Share that link with people, they'll pay you in Bitcoin and they get the download.
 Close alternatives are: Gumroad and Plasso.co.
 Worked on this with Ramon Tayag as well.

 Status: Ramon got it up and running, I mostly did the design.
+I'll try to get this running to provide screenshots.

-#### Restaurant Reservations
+#### Simple Restaurant Reservations

-Ticketbase/AirBNB for Restaurants (in terms of UI/UX).
+Ticketbase for Restaurants (in terms of UI/UX).
 Instead of selling tickets, it takes reservations for restaurants.

 #### Cyclonesign